 All

-Decrease in the male infant mortality rate in 2020
+Decrease in the girl infant mortality rate in 2021

-The infant mortality rate in 2020 was 3.1 per thousand live births in girls and 3.4 per thousand live births in boys, corresponding to an absolute gap of 0.3‰ and a sex ratio of 1.1.
+The infant mortality rate in 2021 was 2.5 per thousand live births in girls and 3.2 per thousand live births in boys, corresponding to an absolute gap of 0.7‰ and a sex ratio of 1.3.
 The fluctuations in these gender mortality gaps over time can be largely explained by the small number of infant deaths.
-In 2020, the gender difference was minimal due to the important decrease in the male infant mortality rate.
+In 2021, the gender difference increased compared to 2020 due to the important decrease in the girl infant mortality rate.

-Stark regional differences were observed in infant mortality rates in 2020: the infant mortality rates were highest in the Brussels Capital Region (4.5‰) followed by the Flemish Region (3.2‰) and the Walloon Region (2.7‰).
-After smoothing, the 2020 infant mortality rates were still higher in the Brussels Capital Region (3.7‰) compared to the Flemish Region (3.5‰) and the Walloon Region (3.3‰).
+Regional differences were observed in infant mortality rates in 2021: the infant mortality rates were highest in the Flemish Region (2.9‰) and the Walloon Region (2.9‰) followed by the Brussels Capital Region (2.7‰).
+After smoothing, the 2021 infant mortality rates were higher in the Brussels Capital Region (3.6‰) compared to the Flemish Region (3.4‰) and the Walloon Region (3.4‰).

-Over time, a strong decline has been observed in all regions.
-However, despite a strong decline in the past, the infant mortality rate in the Brussels Capital Region is rising again.
-In general, over the last eight years, the infant mortality rate has been stagnating.
+Over time, a decline has been observed in all regions.
+After a strong decline in the past and a strong rise in the last years, the infant mortality rate in the Brussels-Capital Region declined in 2021.
+In general, over the last nine years, the infant mortality rate has been stagnating.

 The infant mortality rate reflects the mortality of children below 1 year.
 It includes both the consequences of perinatal events and the mortality occurring after the perinatal period, which is often preventable.
 The infant mortality rate is highly correlated to the country's level of development, the quality of medical care, and the availability of preventive services and health promotion interventions.